qgis/QGIS-Documentation/source/docs/user_manual/processing/batch.rst

 it from the list of available options, depending on the parameter type.

-Filenames for input data objects are introduced directly typing or, more conveniently, clicking on the |browseButton| button on the right hand of the cell, which will show a context menu with two option: one for selecting from the layers currently opened and another to select from the filesystem.
+Filenames for input data objects are introduced directly typing or, more conveniently, clicking on the :guilabel:`...` button on the right hand of the cell, which will show a context menu with two option: one for selecting from the layers currently opened and another to select from the filesystem.
 This second option, when selected, shows a typical file chooser dialog.
 Multiple files can be